thomason-jesse/pokemon_emerald_shuffle/README.md

 ### More complete ROM rewriting

 There are just some pieces of the ROM that would feel better if they were replaced but they're either tedious to track down or I lost motivation.
 For example, NORMAN gives WALLY ZIGZAGOON (or whatever now lives in its memory slot) instead of what ZIGZAGOON has been mapped to.
-And it would be nice if flavortext that mentions mon by name used thier new, sampled names instead.
+And it would be nice if flavortext that mentions mon by name used their new, sampled names instead.
 Plus, the Pokédex still uses the original memory of mon nicknames, heights, footprints and sprite placement and animations, all of which could be replaced or learned as part of the autoencoder.